 - Rent charge: This is the main cost of leasing a car, and is paid each month in addition to vehicle depreciation.
 This is similar to interest.
-Some other components of your monthly payment may include amortization, sales or use tax and any miscellaneous fees.
+Some other components of your monthly payment may include car loan amortization, sales or use tax and any miscellaneous fees.

 - Disposition fee: If you return the vehicle at the end of your lease, you may have to pay a lease disposition fee, which helps the lessor prepare to sell the vehicle and can cover costs like vehicle cleaning, storage fees, administrative costs and more.

 - Purchase-option opportunity: This refers to your option to buy the vehicle after your lease is complete.
 Typically, the lease will either state the purchase price from the outset in your contract or in a specified used-car handbook.

 Next, you’ll want to calculate how much car you can afford to determine how much you can spend on a monthly lease payment.

 It’s also important to figure out how much money you have available for any down payment and any extra fees you might be responsible for at the time you lease a car.